 Viewpoints were chosen having regard to the SNH Guidance (2017) which advises that a range of views should be shown at a range of distances and aspects, as well as at varying elevations and showing both where the development will be completely visible as well as partially visible.
-Consideration was also given to ensure that photomontages captured other wind farms in order to assess cumulative visual effects.
+Consideration was also given to ensure that photomontages captured other wind farm developments in the LVIA Study Area in order to assess cumulative landscape and visual effects.